Patronicity Resources Logo

 We believe that passionate individuals can spur change in their communities.
 We refer to those individuals as Patrons in the City.

 John Martin (he/him) is the founder and director of The Connecticut Community Bicycle Workshop (CCBW), which operates out of his community bike repair and event space, the Bradley Street Bicycle Co-op (BSBC).
-John grew up in the New Haven region, and moved to the city to build community and equity through his passion for getting more people on bikes.
+John grew up in the New Haven region and moved to the city to build community and equity through his passion for getting more people on bikes.
 Beyond his work with CCBW and BSBC, John serves on the board of the Urban Resources Initiative, is Democratic co-chair for Ward 7, and sits on New Haven’s Economic Development Commission.

 In 2020, John Martin, as part of the Connecticut Community Bicycle Workshop, launched the Patronicity crowdfunding campaign 100 Bikes for Better Access, to recycle and donate 100 bicycles to people in New Haven, CT in need of safe and affordable transportation.

-According to 100 Bikes for Better Access’ campaign page, lack of quality transportation is one of the greatest obstacles people in New Haven face in accessing jobs.
+According to the 100 Bikes for Better Access campaign page, lack of quality transportation is one of the greatest obstacles people in New Haven face in accessing jobs.
 Among those registered with CTWorks, 84% identified transportation as an obstacle to work, higher than any other barrier.
 While cars are prohibitively expensive, public transportation is prohibitively slow and inefficient; less than one-third of jobs in New Haven are accessible by public transportation in under 90 minutes.
 Bicycles, on the other hand, are inexpensive, fast, and reliable.
 Accessible and affordable transportation is essential not only for work but also for consistent access to services, healthcare, and other resources.

 100 Bikes for Better Access’ campaign